Credit Grantor Solutions

 A credit grantor extends credit at the point of a sale rather than as a standalone loan, so the license usually falls under a state's sales finance or retail installment statute rather than its consumer lending law.
 Retailers that offer in-house financing, equipment sellers that carry paper, and buy-now-pay-later providers are the most common credit grantors.

 The distinction matters because a credit grantor license and a consumer finance license are separate authorizations with different fees, bonds, and filing obligations.
 Holding one does not cover the other.
+Banks and other chartered financial institutions are usually exempt; the statutes aim at retailers and consumer finance companies extending credit outside a bank charter.
 Many states also require the credit grantor's contracts to meet specific format and disclosure rules, and some review sample agreements as part of the application.

 Credit Grantor Licensing by State